Great Offices of State: Roles and early history

+John Simon, 1st Viscount Simon became the first person to have held three of the Great Offices of State other than Prime Minister.
+He served as Home Secretary from 1915 to 1916 and from 1935 to 1937, Foreign Secretary from 1931 to 1935, and then as Chancellor of the Exchequer from 1937 to 1940.
+Rab Butler became the second person to have held all three of the offices but not Prime Minister, having served as Chancellor of the Exchequer from 1951 to 1955, Home Secretary from 1957 to 1962, and as Foreign Secretary 1963 and 1964.

+James Callaghan is the only person to have served in all four positions.

+Truss and Sunak government

 The Truss ministry formed on 6 September 2022 and initially had no white men holding positions in the Great Offices of State, for the first time in British political history.
 This remained the case for just 38 days until the appointment of Jeremy Hunt as Chancellor of the Exchequer on 14 October 2022, replacing Kwasi Kwarteng who had been the first black Chancellor.
 Five days later on 19 October 2022, Grant Shapps was appointed Home Secretary, replacing Suella Braverman, although Braverman was then reappointed by incoming Prime Minister Rishi Sunak just six days later.

 Following Sunak's reshuffle in November 2023, this marked the first instance since May 2010 where no women occupied a Great Office of State.
-It also marked the first 21st century instance of a former prime minister holding a Great Office of State, with David Cameron being appointed as Foreign Secretary in the Sunak ministry, becoming the first former prime minister to serve in a ministerial post since Alec Douglas-Home in 1970−1974.
+It also marked the first 21st century instance of a former prime minister holding another Great Office of State, with newly appointed Lord temporal David Cameron being appointed as Foreign Secretary in the Sunak ministry, becoming the first former prime minister to serve in a ministerial post since Alec Douglas-Home in 1970−1974.

+Starmer government

-Following the general election on 4 July, Prime Minister Sir Keir Starmer appointed Rachel Reeves as Chancellor of the Exchequer, thus making Reeves the first female Chancellor in the 708 year history of HM Treasury.
-Starmer appointed women to a record half of the Cabinet, including three of the five top positions in the British government.
-Besides Reeves, this included Angela Rayner as Deputy Prime Minister and Yvette Cooper as Home Secretary.
+Following the general election on 4 July 2024, Prime Minister Keir Starmer appointed Rachel Reeves as Chancellor of the Exchequer, thus making Reeves the first female Chancellor in the 708-year history of HM Treasury.
+Starmer appointed women to a record half of all cabinet posts, including three of the top five positions in the government: along with Reeves, Angela Rayner became Deputy Prime Minister and Yvette Cooper was made Home Secretary.

-Following a cabinet reshuffle on 5 September 2025, Prime Minister Keir Starmer appointed David Lammy as the new Deputy Prime Minister, and Shabana Mahmood as the new Home Secretary.
-The changes followed the resignation of Angela Rayner as Deputy PM following an investigation into her alleged breach of the Ministerial Code.
+Following the 2025 cabinet reshuffle, which occurred after the resignation of Rayner, Shabana Mahmood was appointed Home Secretary, while Cooper was appointed Foreign Secretary, and Reeves stayed in position.
+This marked the first time in British political history where three of the great offices of state were held by women.